 - PROMISES MADE – most important!

 The best way to make this easy is to match your daily journal entries to your calendar schedule.
-If you’ve blocked off time for email management from 9-10, make that your first journal topic and note the important emails you sent or received.
-If 10-12 is project work, simply record on a Google Doc what project you worked on.
-Don’t get over detailed (unless it’s a special circumstance) or if you’ve made a PROMISE.
+If you’ve blocked off time for email management from 9-10, make that your first journal topic and note the critical emails you sent or received.
+If 10-12 is project work, record what project you worked on in a Google Doc.
+Don’t get over detailed (unless it’s a unique circumstance) or if you’ve made a PROMISE.
 Yep.
 I’m all-capping that.
-The most important thing to record is when you say, “I’ll get that to you on…”- often, these requests come as interruptions and remembering what we said we would do and WHEN WE WILL DO IT gets lost in the shuffle.
+The most important thing to record is when you say, “I’ll get that to you on…”- often, these requests come as interruptions, and remembering what we said we would do and WHEN WE WILL DO IT gets lost in the shuffle.

 Here is my Monday work journal template.

-Remember, with my “follow your calendar schedule method”, you can simple print your schedule and jot down notes if you are in a time crunch.
-Investing a little time in keeping a record of your work day will always pay off later.
+Remember, with my “follow your calendar schedule method,” you can print your schedule and jot down notes if you are in a time crunch.
+Investing a little time to record your workday will always pay off later.